 If you’ve been to Thailand before, you’ve probably seen quite a few Wats (temples).
 Well, they have quite a number in Phuket too, some quite old and with something special that attracts visitors.
 Apparently the Wat Phra Nang Sang, along the road to the airport, is in an almost continuous cycle of renovation, addition and refurbishment, hence the scaffolding that you see as you arrive.

 Wat Sri Sunthon, along the same road not far from the two heroes monument in the middle of a roundabout, features a reclining Buddha with long ear lobes, stretched out on the roof.

-There’s also a wide variety of international cuisine on offer, we passed many roadside restaurants offering a wide variety of food from around the world, reflecting the origin of many of the visitors.
+There’s also a good choice of international cuisine on offer – we passed many roadside restaurants offering a wide variety of food from around the world, reflecting the origin of many of the visitors.
 A good opportunity perhaps, to try a new type of cuisine?

 We ate Thai food in the Holiday Inn one evening and found that the food was authentic, beautifully presented and we discovered, comparable in price to similar restaurants outside.
 The hotel also has a well recommended fine dining restaurant, Sam’s Steaks & Grill, which is in the higher price range.

 If you’re looking for local Thai Muslim food, this is also easily available and we enjoyed lunch on the way to the airport at a small clean restaurant serving spicy home style cooking.
 (PS it was delicious)

 Thai food uses generous amounts of chili and fish sauce and other seafood components are popular.
 Look for the large brown sign on the left, close to the airport if you’d like to take some of the spices home with you.
 They come well packaged and depending on your destination and the intended recipient, can be a handy gift.